dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 title: DSC Class-Based Resources
 ---
 Now that we know what a PowerShell class is, it's time we start putting them to use.
-Classes are new with version 5 and one of the best places to put them to use is DSC.
+Classes are new with version 5 and one of the best places for them is DSC.
-While the syntax maybe different, all the concepts are the same.
+While the syntax maybe different, all the DSC concepts are the same.
-**The Good Stuff** How to create a DSC Class-Based Resource
+**The Good Stuff**: How to create a DSC Class-Based Resource
 <!-- TOC -->

 - [Declaring a Resource](#declaring-a-resource)